-I confirm that the Clearwater Forth Oil Spill Contingency Plan gives a realistic assessment of the perceived risk of oil pollution, and the response strategy required for the area covered by this plan.
+I can confirm that the Clearwater Forth Oil Spill Contingency Plan gives a realistic assessment of the perceived risk of Oil Pollution, and the response strategy required, for the areas covered by this plan.

-Signed: Sandy Baptie
+Signed Alex Baptie

-Name and Position: Sandy Baptie, Emergency Planning and Risk Manager
+Name and Position Sandy Baptie.
+Emergency Planning, Risk & Resilience Manager

-Representing: East Lothian Council
+Representing East Lothian Council

+Date 230621